Lisbon Community School District

 The Lisbon Community School District is a rural public school district headquartered in Lisbon, Iowa.

 The district spans eastern Linn County, western Cedar County, with smaller areas in Jones and Johnson counties.
 It serves the city of Lisbon and the surrounding rural areas.

-Pat Hocking has been the superintendent since 2013.
+Autumn Pino has been the superintendent since 2022.

 Schools

 The district operates three schools, all in one facility in Lisbon: